boseabhishek/just-react/README.md

 React is a declarative, efficient, and flexible **JavaScript library** for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.

-## If it's a library, how and wher do we use it?
+## If it's a library, how and where do we use it?

-Short answer: Inside JS code by importing.
+Short answer: *Inside .js file we write a mix of JSX and JS(ES6 or even prior) code*, code by importing.

 Long answer:

-This below is a JS code (or more specifically ES6 or ES2015 code).
-For more info on **ES6**, see [here](https://github.com/boseabhishek/just-about-javascript/blob/main/README.md#i-keep-on-hearing-about-es6-whats-the-fuss--all-about)
+This below is a JSX code inside the `HelloWorld` component.

 ```js
 import React from 'react';